JainFamilyInstitute/cashtransfers/README.md

 ## 1. data/data2.csv
 this is the original data source supplied by sidhya and gary, saved as a csv from data/data2.xlsx

-## 2. document_categorization.ipynb and data_structure.ipynb > data/data_modified.csv and data/data.json
+## 2. data/document_categorization.ipynb and data_structure.ipynb > data/data_modified.csv and data/data.json
 Recoding of document categories into dummy variables is done through document_categorization.ipynb, resulting in data/data2_modified.csv

 Breakout of documents into unique rows possessing only one effect and structuring of data into json format is done in data_structure.ipynb, resulting in data/data_modified.csv and data/data.json